genesis-computing-ai/genesis-agents-public/snowflake_app/readme.md

 To allow Genesis to open two endpoints, one for Slack to authorize new Apps via OAuth, and one for inbound access to the Streamlit Genesis GUI

+`CREATE COMPUTE POOL` on **ACCOUNT**
+To allow Genesis to create a Small Snowflake Compute Pool to run the application"

 `IMPORTED PRIVILEGES` ON **SNOWFLAKE DB**
 (Optional) Allow GenBots access to query account_usage views